arik12/Independent-Calculator/README.md

 ## Introduction

 Welcome to the **Independent Calculator** project!
-This web application offers a simple, intuitive, and user-friendly interface for performing basic mathematical operations.
-Whether you're adding, subtracting, multiplying, dividing, or performing more complex functions like square roots, this calculator has got you covered!
+This calculator is a simple web tool designed to help you with basic math operations like addition, subtraction, multiplication, division, percentages, squares, cubes, and square roots.
+It's a handy tool for quick calculations without the need for a physical calculator.
 ---

 ## 🚀 Live Site